This guide has everything you need to know about marketing.

 There are lots of options as regards email marketing services.
 Still, choosing the right email marketing service can make it or break it.
 If you want to produce a successful email marketing campaign, you must analyze what they offer before making a decision.

 What I mean is that you shouldn’t only pay attention to the pricing.
 Though finding an email marketing service that fits your budget is crucial, there are other aspects you need to consider.
-For example, you should check whether it’s easy to use and if it matches your industry requirements.
+For example, you should check whether it’s easy to use and matches your industry requirements.

 Most email marketing services offer perks such as email list segmentation, contacts management, automation, analytics, integrated forms, monitoring and tracking the performance of your email campaigns, etc.